JEKO10/Portfolio/README.md

 ## Project task

 I am an ambitious front-end developer looking for my first job.
-I have experience working with HTML, CSS(Sass), JavaScript, React, JQuery, Typescript, and Redux.
+I have experience working with HTML, CSS(Sass), JavaScript, React, JQuery, Typescript, Redux, and Jest.
 I also started using eslint for best syntax practices and styling and Styled Components for styling React components easier.

 ## Project overview

+I am building a Windows 98 simulator as my portfolio.
+There are going to be About Me, Work, Contact, and Recycle Bin files.

 ## Built with